reselbob/dockerdemos/wordswapper/readme.md

 **UNDER CONSTRUCTION**

-The purpose of this demonstration is to implement and observe various the results of various Docker behaviors.
+The purpose of this demonstration is to implement and observe the results of various Docker behaviors.

 Using [Katacoda's Ubuntu Playground](https://katacoda.com/courses/ubuntu/playground)